papivot/cluster-api-aws/README.md

 ...
 ```

 With this, the management cluster is now ready.
-You can now start deploying workload-clusters by modifying/tweaking the other yaml files in the `./example/_ou
+You can now start deploying workload-clusters by modifying/tweaking the other yaml files in the `./example/_out` folder.

+### Deploying Clusters (workload clusters)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ4Mjg1MTU3OCwtMTM0MzA2MTE2NiwxMD
-c2NzE5NTksLTE2ODY4NTc0MTNdfQ==
+eyJoaXN0b3J5IjpbLTE4OTQwOTE0MjYsLTEzNDMwNjExNjYsMT
+A3NjcxOTU5LC0xNjg2ODU3NDEzXX0=
 -->